Dauie/libft/README.md

 /***
 This code is unlicensed.
-Code is free to be used and modified, but please pay mention to its author.
+The code is free to be used and modified, but please pay mention to its author.
 All code authored by Robert Wyatt Lutt - Ausdauerr@gmail.com
 ***/